 In pointing out that the College of Behavioral and Health Sciences was created 10 years ago this week, the dean, Harold “Terry” Whiteside, said the college has the “largest footprint” on campus because it occupies six buildings.

 “Our faculty will now be where the students are, and that is so important for the education and the mentoring,” Whiteside said.

 State Sen. Shane Reeves, who graduated from MTSU in 1991, represented the area’s legislative delegation at the event.
 He expressed excitement at his alma mater’s advancement, especially in the three disciplines that will share the new building.

 “The students that graduate from these programs will clearly enhance the safety and the well-being and the quality of life of the wider community here and throughout the state and throughout the Southeast,” Reeves said.

 Board of Trustees Chair Stephen Smith echoed McPhee’s praise for state officials for their longstanding support to secure funding for the university’s capital projects, saying “you have to have an advocate to make this happen.”

-Speaking for his fellow chairs, Cathy McElderry in Social Work and Greg Schmidt in Psychology, interim Criminal Justice Administration Chair Lee Wade emphasized the state-of-the-art facilities that students will be using inside the building to facilitate the hands-on learning that prepares scholars for the labor force.
+Speaking for his fellow chairs, Cathy McElderry in social work and Greg Schmidt in psychology, interim Criminal Justice Administration Chair Lee Wade emphasized the state-of-the-art facilities that students will be using in the building to facilitate the hands-on learning that prepares scholars for the labor force.

 “Our mock command center provides hands-on experience for future emergency management professionals,” Wade said.
 “Students can run through table-top exercises as if they are in an emergency operations center in real life.”

-The three departments, along with Health and Human Performance, Human Sciences and Nursing, make up the College of Behavioral and Health Sciences, which was created to provide a structure for disciplines that produce caregivers and community servants.
+The three departments, along with the Department of Health and Human Performance, Department of Human Sciences and the School of Nursing, make up the College of Behavioral and Health Sciences, which was created to provide a structure for disciplines that produce caregivers and community servants.

 — Gina Logue (email@example.com)